APEC leaders agree to address 'unfair trade practices'

 “We urgently call for the removal of market-distorting subsidies and other types of support by governments and related entities.”

-In the statement, the leaders also agreed on the need to improve the World Trade Organisation’s (WTO) “negotiating, monitoring and dispute settlement functions.”
+In the statement, the leaders also agreed on the need to improve the World Trade Organization’s (WTO) “negotiating, monitoring and dispute settlement functions.”
 The 2016 statement was not critical of WTO.

 Also in contrast to last year’s statement which made no mention of bilateral trade, the leaders noted the “importance of bilateral, regional and plurilateral agreements.”